 Online taxi business is on an ever-rising note ever since the millennial’s started choosing this mode of transport as their favorite.
 Recently Online taxi business and taxi software are making waves across the world.
 The success stories of such services like Uber, Ola etc are promoting young entrepreneurs to start their own taxi dispatch businesses.

 Amidst this new wave of the transportation revolution, a fleet of taxis powered by electricity hit the roads of Singapore by the end of 2016 and has been a successful venture for the investors.
-In continuation with the successful run, the company, HDT in Singapore has introduced the first-ever electricity powered bus in 2018.
+In continuation of the successful run, the company, HDT in Singapore has introduced the first-ever electricity-powered bus in 2018.

 Let us do a review of Hold Dreams Together, one of Singapore’s first electric vehicle transport.

 Singapore is one of those cities that sees an increasing trend of getting electric vehicles on the road, mainly in the category of public transport like taxis and buses.
 The initiative of HDT came when the thought of pushing the number of electric private buses in the city sprang to the managing director of the company, Mr. Pang Kok Leong.
 He then proposed a large volume of mini private buses in Singapore city.
 By large volume, we are implying about thousands of private and minibusses in the country.

 According to Singapore’s Annual Vehicle Statistics of 2017, there are around 20,000 private bus vehicles in Singapore.
 In view of this, HDT Singapore, one of the most prominent private bus-pooling provider, decided to contribute their share to the sustainable and emission-free environment.
 This bus service powered by clean energy is on trial for a period of 1- year.
 The success of this venture may even prompt the company to start a category of electric buses as a choice of a fleet for many existing operators.